Long-Range Plan | WESTCHASE DISTRICT

 Improving Property Values and ROI

-Learn how you can tie into it and take advantage of six public-realm concepts.
-They will increase the value of your property, improve the returns on your investment, give you more flexibility, and attract more people to the area.
+Developers can leverage the Plan to take advantage of six public-realm concepts, which will increase the value of their property, improve their return on investment, and attract more people to the area.

-They will also ensure that Westchase remains the commercial and cultural heart of West Houston for generations to come.
+Development of the Plan’s elements will ensure that Westchase remains the commercial and cultural heart of West Houston for generations to come.

 long_range2